ntnhut/LeetSolve/docs/source/Array/01_ARR_941_Valid_Mountain_Array.md

 0
 ```

-### Code explanation
+### Code insight

-1. The code begins by checking if the length of the input vector `arr` is less than 3.
-If it's less than 3, it's impossible for `arr` to represent a valid mountain array because such an array must have at least three elements (two slopes and a peak).
-In this case, the function immediately returns `false`.

-2. It defines a constant `N` to store the maximum index in the input vector `arr`. `N` is set to `arr.size() - 1` because array indices start from 0.

-3. The first loop starts from `i = 0`.
-This variable will be used to traverse the array and find the peak of the mountain.
-The loop iterates through the array as long as it hasn't reached the end of the array and the elements at `i` and `i + 1` are in strictly increasing order (the slope is going upwards).
-This loop moves `i` to the right until it reaches the peak of the mountain.

-4. After the first loop, the code checks whether `i` is either 0 (meaning we didn't find an increasing slope to the left) or `i` is equal to `N` (meaning we didn't find a decreasing slope to the right).
-In either of these cases, it's not a valid mountain array, so the function returns `false`.

-5. After finding the peak in the first loop, the second loop iterates through the array as long as `i` is less than `N` and the elements at `i` and `i + 1` are in strictly decreasing order (the slope is going downwards).
-This loop checks the right slope of the mountain.

-6. Finally, after the second loop, the code checks if `i` is equal to `N`.
-If this condition is true, it means we've successfully traversed both slopes of the mountain, and the function returns `true`, indicating that `arr` represents a valid mountain array.

-In summary, this code iteratively checks for the two slopes of a mountain array, ensuring that the elements to the left are in strictly increasing order and the elements to the right are in strictly decreasing order.
+This solution iteratively checks for the two slopes of a mountain array, ensuring that the elements to the left are strictly increasing and the elements to the right are strictly decreasing.
 If both conditions are met, the function returns `true`, indicating that the input array is a valid mountain array; otherwise, it returns `false`.

 ### Complexity
 * Runtime: `O(N)`, where `N = arr.length`.